 (B) Design and Designation of Concrete.
 Design concrete mixture for concrete work specified.
-Submit mix design using State Highways Division form DOT 4-151 or an Engineer accepted equivalent form.
-Do not start work until the Engineer accepts mix design.
+When requested by the Engineer, submit mix designs using State Highways Division form DOT 4-151.
+Do not start work until the Engineer accepts the submitted mix design.
 The Engineer will accept concrete mix design using information given in Table 601.03-1 - Design of Concrete, and other pertinent requirements.

-Whenever 28-day compressive strength, f'c, is 4,000 psi or greater, designate concrete by required minimum 28-day compressive strength.
+Whenever 28-day compressive strength, f'C, is 4,000 psi or greater, designate concrete by required minimum 28-day compressive strength.

-The 28-day compressive strength, f'c, less than 4,000 psi listed in Table 601.03-1 - Design of Concrete, is for design information and designation of class only.
+The 28-day compressive strengths, f'c , less than 4,000 psi listed in Table 601.03-1 - Design of Concrete, is for design information and designation of class only.
+It is not a requirement for acceptance of concrete.